Topological Frobenius algebras: Graded 2D open-closed TQFT

 \item The zipper lands in the center of $ \boldmu_A$,

 \item The cozipper is dual to the zipper via the copairings $\boldc_C=\boldlambda_C\boldeta_C$ and $\boldc_A=\boldlambda_A\boldeta_A$,

 \item The {\em Cardy condition}

 \end{enumerate} See Figure~\ref{fig:Gysin1-new} for relation (3).
 The middle term in Figure~\ref{fig:Gysin1-new} expresses the TQFT philosophy: the term $\mu_A(\zeta\otimes\zeta)$ on the left equals the term $\zeta\mu_C$ on the right because they both express the operation defined by a 2-disc with two interior positive punctures and one negative boundary puncture.
-The Cardy relation (6) is depicted in Figure~\ref{fig:Cardy}: the two terms $\zeta\zeta^*$ and $\mu_A\tau\lambda_A$ are equal because they both express the operation defined by an annulus with one positive puncture on one of its boundary components and one negative puncture on the other boundary component.
-We refer to~\cite{Lauda-Pfeiffer} for a complete set of figures representing all the TQFT relations.
+The Cardy condition (6) is depicted in Figure~\ref{fig:Cardy}: the two terms $\zeta\zeta^*$ and $\mu_A\tau\lambda_A$ are equal because they both express the operation defined by an annulus with one positive puncture on one of its boundary components and one negative puncture on the other boundary component.
+We refer to Lauda-Pfeiffer~\cite{Lauda-Pfeiffer} for a complete set of figures representing all the TQFT relations.
+In~\cite{Lauda-Pfeiffer} condition (5) is stated as the equivalent condition in Lemma~\ref{lem:cozipper-dual-zipper} below (without signs), and it is proved that a 2D open-closed TQFT, seen as a monoidal functor from the category of 1+1 cobordisms to the category of finite dimensional $\bk$-vector spaces, is equivalent to the algebraic structure defined by these generators and relations.

-In~\cite{Lauda-Pfeiffer} condition (5) is stated as the equivalent condition in Lemma~\ref{lem:cozipper-dual-zipper} below (without signs), and it is proved that a 2D open-closed TQFT is equivalent to the algebraic structure defined by these generators and relations.
+We now generalize this description of a 2D open-closed TQFT to graded Tate vector spaces.
+Compared to Lauda-Pfeiffer~\cite{Lauda-Pfeiffer}, this is a two-fold generalization: we use gradings, and we change the category of underlying vector spaces from finite dimensional to Tate.

-We now adapt the description of a 2D open-closed TQFT to the graded setting.
 After shifting degrees, we can and will assume that the products $ \boldmu_C$ and $ \boldmu_A$ have degree $0$.
 Then relations (1)--(5) determine all the other degrees in terms of the degrees of $\boldlambda_C$ and $\boldlambda_A$: